-Please Note: FREEDOM: The End Of The Human Condition is the definitve, main presentation of Jeremy Griffith’s breakthrough biological synthesis on the human condition, and is the recommended access to these understandings that save the world.
-Jeremy Griffith’s book Freedom: Expanded presents the expanded, comprehensive account of his insights, which means it will eventually incorporate the content of all his books and writings, including this book, A Species In Denial.
+Please note that Jeremy Griffith’s 2016 book, FREEDOM: The End Of The Human Condition is the definitive presentation of his breakthrough biological treatise on the human condition, and along with THE Interview and Transform Your Life And Save The World, is the recommended access to these understandings that save the world.
+Jeremy Griffith’s book Freedom Expanded presents the expanded, comprehensive account of his insights, which means it will eventually incorporate the content of all his books and writings, including the publication below.

 by Jeremy Griffith, published 2003

 The revolutionary Australian bestseller: A Species In Denial is Australian biologist Jeremy Griffith’s third and most definitive work at the time of publishing (2003) on the human condition after 30 years writing on the subject.
-Launched at the Australian Museum in Sydney in June 2003, the book has become a bestseller in Australia and New Zealand where it is continues to sell well; in fact, its distributors describe it as one of those rare books, like dictionaries, that keeps selling.
+Launched at the Australian Museum in Sydney in June 2003, the book has become a bestseller in Australia and New Zealand where it continues to sell well; in fact, its distributors describe it as one of those rare books, like dictionaries, that keeps selling.
+(Note, since the print edition has been extensively revised, we strongly recommend you print off a free copy from our website - see link below.)

 With a Foreword by Charles Birch, Emeritus Professor of Biology and Templeton Prize Winner, A Species In Denial has received first rate reviews: